earkevin11/Kubernetes-Crash-Course/README.md

 What is Kubernetes?
-- Kubernetes aka (K8s) is a open source container orchestration system designed for automating the deployment, scalaing, and management of containerized applications.
+- Kubernetes aka (K8s) is a open source container orchestration system designed for automating the deployment, scaling, and management of containerized applications.
 - TLDR - Kubernetes (K8s) is a container orchestrator.
 Companies will often deploy hundreds of containers and it's hard to manage all of them so admins will use K8s to manage all 100 of the containers.

 Key terms to know when learning about Kubernetes (K8s)